binipringle/intro-to-dh/_texts/4-jekyll.md

 Hold down the `ctrl` key on your keyboard and press `c` simultaneously.
 The server should shut down and you should be back at a `$` prompt.

 ---

+# Generating a Jekyll static site with [No Connect](https://github.com/xpmethod/no-connect)

+Forthcoming

+---